 Faculty rank for part-time faculty will be assigned according to the individual's highest degree and academic experience, as is the case with full-time faculty.
-The rank of instructor is reserved for faculty without a terminal degree.
 All part-time faculty, regardless of the academic rank they hold, are not eligible for tenure or tenure-track status.